Proper Maintenance & Cleaning of Upholstery Fabrics

 Note: Typical problem stains that have been found by studies to be difficult to totally remove by conventional cleaning methods from FR Trevira polyester and CS Trevira polyester fabrics include bleach, mayonnaise, latex paint, suntan lotion, catsup, methylene blue, Pepto Bismol, germicide (phenol), motor oil, petroleum jelly, ballpoint ink, mud and shoe polish, that probably require spot removal procedures, by professional upholstery cleaners.

-Wool Untreated wool fabrics and high content wool fabrics (60% +) are also compatible with both (“WS”) water-based and solvent-based cleaning systems, unless otherwise noted.
+Wool Untreated wool fabrics and high content wool fabrics (60% +) are also compatible with both (“WS”) water-based and solvent-based maintenance & cleaning systems, unless otherwise noted.

 Special comments for wool and wool-blended upholstery:

 100% wool and most wool-blend fabrics clean satisfactorily with any of the standard solvent cleaners agents.
 If the construction of the furniture can withstand it, wool upholstery can also be cleaned with water-based cleaners